Code-Institute-Submissions/Stream1-Project-2/README.md

 - The site also has a dummy 'contact me' form, for which I coded some JavaScript validation to supplement the HTML5 form input field validation, as the HTML5 form date validation as poor cross browser support*, and as such I didn't want to use it.

 - The site is highly responsive to different device types.
 Using Bootstraps inbuilt device size classes the pages adapt their layout to suit the device they are being viewed on.
-In addition to this, some of Bootstraps default CSS has been overwritten to additionally make site text and images responsive to different device types, extending the default responsiveness Bootstrap provides.
+In addition to this, some of Bootstraps default CSS has been overwritten to make site text and images responsive to different device types, extending the default responsiveness Bootstrap provides.

 - The site takes advantage of HTML5 inbuilt form validation to ensure the data is submitted in the correct format.